Scattering and Dispersal of Ashes

 Conventional Scattering vs Biodegradable Urns:

-Scattering ashes is an ancient old tradition, and still today the majority of those choosing cremation scatter the ashes of their loved-ones.
+Scattering ashes is an ancient old tradition, and still today the majority of those choosing cremation eventually scatter the ashes of their loved-ones.

 The conventional method of scattering ashes is typically accomplished by simply casting or tossing the ashes to the wind, however it's important to be aware that this method can potentially be a risky and messy ordeal, especially at sea.
 Cremated remains vary in consistency, some of which will be a fine powder that can easily become airborne, even by a slight breeze.
-Airborne remains can blow back onto those participating creating a traumatic experience rather than the memorable memorial that you envisioned.
+Airborne remains can blow back onto those participating creating a traumatic experience rather than the memorable memorial that you anticipated.

-If done correctly, scattering ashes can be a pure and loving way to return the departed back to nature, but you only get one chance to get it right.
+If done correctly, scattering ashes can be a pure and loving way to return the departed back to nature, but you only have one chance to get it right.
 It's for this reason that biodegradable urn products such as our ©Voyager Urns were developed and introduced.